ac2cz/telem_radio/README.md

 Amateur radio telemetry modulator and radio control program

 To build telem_radio clone this git repository to a local machine.
 telem_radio uses the jack audio server.
-Install jack with apt or the equivalent on you machine:
+Install jack with apt or the equivalent on your machine:

-sudo apt install jackd
+sudo apt install jackd<br>
 sudo apt install libjack-dev

-cd to the Debug or Release directories and type.
+cd to the Debug or Release directories and type:
 make all

 This should build the executable.
 You should then be able to run telem-radio -h and it will print usage.